 In combat, you were under a lot of stress.
 You were in a strange place.
 You were away from your home and family.
-You lived with the constant threat of danger.
+You lived with the constant threat of danger, violence, and personal harm.
 You may have been asked to do things that challenged you in unexpected ways.
 Military culture can be demanding, with long days, short nights, and little room for emotion.
 Being brave is standard practice.
 Anxiety is a healthy response to stress like this.
 But too much anxiety can be a problem.
 It may start kicking in at the wrong time.
 Or it may never go away.
 This causes physical and emotional discomfort.
 For some people anxiety can become so severe that it causes problems in daily life, at work or school, and in relationships.
 When anxiety becomes such a big part of your life, it’s an anxiety disorder.

 Anxiety is an extreme form of worry and stress.
 When you’re threatened, there’s rarely time to decide how to react.
 Instead, the body’s automatic defenses kick in.
 Your body is flooded with anxiety hormones.
 This causes physical and emotional responses.
 Your heart pumps harder.
 Your muscles tense.
 You tremble or sweat.
 Emotionally, you feel intense worry, fear, or dread.
 These sensations and emotions alert you to danger and help you react quickly.
 In response to a threat, anxiety prompts you to do what is needed to protect yourself.